 My life thus far has been pretty exciting.
 I’ve been to about 20 different countries, with experiences like working in AIDS homes and leper colonies in India, swimming with dolphins in Belize, and climbing the Leaning Tower of Pisa.
 I’ve completed an Outward Bound dog sledding course (meaning I slept on frozen lakes with 17 dogs in -15 degrees for six consecutive nights and cut down a tree with just a hand saw and my right arm), and performed for tens of thousands of people as a singer at Busch Gardens, in professional shows, and for random events.
 Sometime during all that, I was a dedicated horseback rider, founded a diversity education organization, became Miss New York 2012, was a guest correspondent on a national news program, and received my Psychology degree from Christopher Newport University.

 In most recent years, I supported myself in NYC while pursuing

 waitressing musical theatre, then made the jump to the D.C.
-Metropolitan area to have a go at stability writing, and now find myself back in my hometown of Virginia Beach, VA, where I manage this blog, lounge on the beach, and actively love life.
+Metropolitan area to have a go at stability writing, and now find myself back in my hometown of Virginia Beach, VA, where I work in unscripted television, manage this blog, and actively love life.
 I also married the most selfless, fun, and good-looking guy I know on December 12, 2015.
-Proud to be a Coast Guard wife, believer in God the Father, and dedicated crow’s feet activist. 🙂
+Then we made the cutest baby boy in the entire universe, born December 24, 2017.
+Proud to be a Coast Guard wife, obsessed mama, believer in God the Father, and dedicated crow’s feet activist. 🙂

 As this blog unfolds, you’ll find that some posts reflect my millennial side, while others reflect my granny side.
 I guess that’s to be expected given that I’m the self-appointed face of Generation grannY.
 Enjoy!